oracle-devrel/oci-automation-hub/vcluster-on-oke-sample/README.md

 ## Task 6: Clean-up

-1. (optional) Delete the vCluster created in previous steps
+1. Delete the vCluster created in previous steps - this will also delete the LoadBalancer (optional)
    ```
    [opc@vcluster-vm ~]$ vcluster delete my-vcluster
    09:50:04 info Delete vcluster my-vcluster...